Jointly provided by:

 Sherry M. Bumpus, PhD, FNP-BC.
 Associate Professor, Michigan State University College of Nursing

 Sheryl Ulin, PhD, CPE.
-Director of Continuing Education, University of Michigan Center for Occupational Health & Safety Engineering
+Director of Continuing Education and Outreach, University of Michigan Center for Occupational Health & Safety Engineering

-The American Association of Occupational Health Nurses, Inc. (AAOHN) is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
+The American Association of Occupational Health Nursing, Inc. (AAOHN) is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.

 The American Association of Occupational Health Nurses, Inc. is additionally approved as a CNE provider by the California Board of Registered Nursing (#CEP9283).